srikanth-sharma1770/File-Structures/README.md

 This project has been created using Eclipse, with the platform WINDOWS.
 The project title-“Text File Compression” talks about how we Compress the Given File and data accepted from the USER Interface(UI) and also use it to retrieve	Information. v
-REQUIREMENTS
+# REQUIREMENTS
 JDK - Java Development Kit.

 Any Text editors (IDE preferred - Eclipse,Net-beans etc.)

 Any Windows/Mac/Linux distribution

-INSTRUCTIONS TO RUN THE CODES
+# INSTRUCTIONS TO RUN THE CODES

-Clone or download the zip file.
+1)Clone or download the zip file.

-Unzip the downloaded file.
+2)Unzip the downloaded file.

-open the folder and open the code in any of your preferred editor or an IDE.
+3)open the folder and open the code in any of your preferred editor or an IDE.

-Save the code and run In UI Editor the.
+4)Save the code and run In UI Editor the.

-You will be displayed with the menu choice of various options.The operations act upon the record file.
+5)You will be displayed with the menu choice of various options.The operations act upon the record file.

-Choose the option of your choice to be executed.
+6)Choose the option of your choice to be executed.

-Check the lzw files which are generated in the respective folder after execution.
+7)Check the lzw files which are generated in the respective folder after execution.